-These natural symbols of death also conjure up elements from nature to suggest images associated with a particular kigo 季語 or season in which the poem’s author died.
-But, jisei doesn’t always have to follow the season the poem’s author died.
+These natural symbols of death also conjure up elements from nature to suggest images associated with a kigo (季語) or season of the poem’s author’s death.
+But, jiseidoesn’t always have to follow it.

-The poet, Bako, who died in May 1751, wrote his jisei in haiku form about the hototogisu, a type of cuckoo.
+The poet, Bako, who died in May 1751, wrote his jiseiin haiku form about the hototogisu, a type of cuckoo known for its song.
 He died in the spring, but the hototogisu is associated with summer.

 tani no to mo nashi